kingjinho/notes_datastructure_algorithm/src/algorithms/encryption/README.md

 ## Stream cipher vs Block cipher

 - Stream cipher
     - one byte at a time and encrypt

 Block cipher

 - designated size of block(more than 64 bit) and encrypt

 # symmetric-key encryption

 - `same key for encryption and decryption`
 - `Sender & Receiver shares same key`
     - meaning that receiver has to have a key
 - `How sender tells or sends key to receiver?`
     - disadvantage of symmetric-key encryption
     - `What if other people know this key?`
 - example
     - Wi-Fi password

 ## Symmetric-key encryption: AES(Advanced Encryption Standard)

 - `Block size: 128bit`
 - key length: 128, 192, 256 bit
     - depending on that, number of rounds plain text goes through to cipher text can differ
     - 128: 10 rounds
     - 192: 12 rounds
     - 256: 14 rounds
 - `How it works`
     - `read and encrypt 16 bytes at a time`
     - `place this 16 bytes by 4 * 4 arrays before encryption`
     - round 0: add round key(key expansion)
     - round 1 to n: replace bytes, move rows, mix columns and add round key
     - final round: replace bytes, move rows and add round key
     - `key in each step differs from others`

 - key expansion
     - 128 bit
     - create key based on symmetric key(128, 192, 256 bit)
     - # of keys created = # of rounds + 1
     -

 1. Round 0: Add Round Key

 - add round key to plain text
 - add means xor
 - use previous steps result as an input(same for the entire step)

 2. Round ~ to N: SubBytes

 - replace each byte into another one
     - with AES S-Box lookup table

 3. Round ~ to N: shift rows
     - bit shift to left
     - 1st row: X
     - 2nd row: by 1
     - 3rd row: by 2
     - 4rd row: by 3

 4. Round ~ to N: mix columns
     - use array * vector (result in 4 bytes) + xor
+    -
-   - *
+        *

         - when it comes to 1: just 1
         - 2: bit shift left by 1 and 0x1B xor if highest bit is 1

 # asymmetric-key encryption

 - a.k.a public key encryption
 - `different keys for encryption and decryption`
+- Public key and private key
+    - one key for encryption and the other for decryption

+## Where it's used

+1. message encryption
+    - prevent others from reading message
+2. digital signature
+    - Anyone can see my message, but proves right sender

+3. Https
+   - asymmetric + symmetric
+4. git commit

+## How it works

+**Encrypt with public key and decrypt with private key** **Encrypt with private key and decrypt with public key in digital signature**

+- public key cannot decrypt, only can encrypt
+- only receiver knows this private key
+    - only private key can decrypt

+## Example: RSA

+- widely used
+- easy to create public and private key pair
+-